Governor of New York: Line of succession

 The Constitution of New York has provided since 1777 for the election of a lieutenant governor of New York, who also acts as president of the State Senate, to the same term (keeping the same term lengths as the governor throughout all the constitutional revisions).
 Originally, in the event of the death, resignation or impeachment of the governor, or absence from the state, the lieutenant governor would take on the governor's duties and powers.
 Since the 1938 constitution, the lieutenant governor explicitly becomes governor upon such vacancy in the office.

 Should the office of lieutenant governor become vacant, the temporary president of the state senate performs the duties of a lieutenant governor until the governor can take back the duties of the office, or the next election; likewise, should both offices become vacant, the temporary president acts as governor, with the office of lieutenant governor remaining vacant.
 Although no provision exists in the constitution for it, precedent set in 2009 allows the governor to appoint a lieutenant governor should a vacancy occur.
 Should the temporary president be unable to fulfill the duties, the speaker of the assembly is next in the line of succession.
-The lieutenant governor is elected on the same ticket as the governor, but nominated separately.